-Impairment is assessed as temporary when a loss, loss of use, or derangement of any body part, organ system or organ function is not likely to continue indefinitely and the injured employee remains unable to work for a period of time then returns to previous duties on a full-time basis.
+Impairment is assessed as temporary when the injury or illness is not likely to continue indefinitely and the employee remains unable to work for a period of time then returns to previous duties on an ongoing basis.
 This example details how jurisdictions compensate low, middle and high income1 employees during selected periods of temporary impairment.
 Entitlements for an injured employee are shown in the following table using pre-injury earnings of \$950 gross per week, \$1,600 gross per week and \$2,200 gross per week.
 These profiles have been chosen to highlight the statutory maximum entitlements payable, as well as jurisdictional differences in entitlements to workers employed on different income levels.